wenjian-zhou/wenjian-zhou.github.io/_pages/home.md

 permalink: /
 ---

-Hi!
-My name is Wenjian Zhou, I'm currently an undergraduate student at Guangdong University of Technology, and I'm grateful for being remotely advised by Prof. [Beibei Wang](https://wangningbei.github.io/) as a research assistant at Nankai University.
+I'm currently a MS in Computing(Graphics and Visualization track) student at The University of Utah.
+I did my undergrad at Guangdong University of Technology and was fortunate to be supervised by [Prof.Beibei Wang](https://wangningbei.github.io/) as a research assistant at Nankai University, working on appearance modeling.

-My research interests include physically based rendering, appearance modeling, volume rendering and differentiable rendering.
+My research interests include appearance modeling.
+I'm also interested in physical light transport and I'm studying it.